Higher Education Commission (Pakistan): 1947–1971: Genesis and development

-Many recommendations were directed and accepted by the government to established the University Grants Commission as a federal regulatory institution.
+Many recommendations were directed and accepted by the government to establish the University Grants Commission as a federal regulatory institution.
 Efforts led by Prime Minister Huseyn Shaheed Suhrawardy led to the imposition of Soviet-oriented first five-year plans which explained the first official education policy in 1956.
 The first plan was an attempt to make education development suitable for the socio-economic development in the country.

 The literacy line graph in the four provinces.

 In the 1960s, the financial policies and economic programs introduced by President of Pakistan Ayub Khan greatly emphasized to importance of higher education in the country.
 A significant proportion of the budget was actually spent to promote higher education efforts in the country.
 Thesis written by Usman Ali Isani pointed out that 912 million rupees were spent annually for the fiscal period of 1960–65 in a joint collaboration led by Ministry of Finance, Ministry of Federal Education and Professional Training (the then called Ministry of Education), University Grants Commission and Planning Commission.
 Colleges were transformed into full-scale research universities and special research institutes were established in all over the country.
 According to the calculations performed by the Statistics Division and published by Isani, around 430,000 students were enrolled in different universities to pursue their higher education over the fiscal period of 1960–65.
 From 1965 to 1971, the government spent 173.8 million rupees on the education sector as opposed to actual allocations of ₨.
 278.6 million.